 <SharePointWebControls:CssRegistration ID="CssRegistration1"

-="<% $SPUrl:~sitecollection/Style Library/style.css %>"
+name="<% $SPUrl:~sitecollection/Style Library/style.css %>"

 runat="server"/>